-Personal authentication certificates, also known as email signing certificates and S/MIME certificates, are useful for securing email communications by inserting digital signature and using hashing functionality.
-They also can be used for client authentication.
+Personal authentication certificates, also known as email signing certificates and S/MIME certificates, are useful for securing email communications by inserting digital signatures and using hashing functionality.
+They also can be used for the client (i.e. recipient) authentication.

 Code Signing Certificates

-Code signing certificates are perfect for protecting downloadable software, drivers and executables.
-These certificates are available with organizational (OV) or individual validation (IV) format, as well as extended validation and help software developers avoid the Windows SmartScreen warnings.
+Code signing certificates are perfect for protecting downloadable software, drivers, and executables.
+Software developers and publishers use them.
+These certificates are available in organizational (OV) or individual validation (IV) format, as well as extended validation and help software developers avoid the security warnings.

 Document Signing Certificates

-Document signing certificates are useful for securing document shared over internet by inserting digital signature and using hashing functionality.
+Document signing certificates are useful for securing documents shared over the internet by inserting digital signatures and using hashing functionality.